h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **target_ratio_comm_to_comp**: Specify the target ratio of communication overhead to computation.
 This option is only enabled for multi-node operation and if **train\_samples\_per\_iteration** equals -2 (auto-tuning).
 This option defaults to 0.05.

 -  **seed**: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This option defaults to -1 (time-based random number).

 -  **adaptive_rate**: Specify whether to enable the adaptive learning rate (ADADELTA).
 This option is enabled by default.